Porting Cobalt 27 to your Platform with Starboard 18

 • third_party/starboard/<family-name>/shared/

 This subdirectory contains code that is shared between architectures within a product family.
-For example, if BobBox devices run on many different platforms, then BobCo needs to define a different configuration for each platform.
-However, if all of the configurations can use the same Starboard function implementation, BobCo can put that function in the shared directory to make it accessible in every binary variant.
+If all of the configurations can use the same Starboard function implementation, you can put that function here to make it accessible in every binary variant.

 • third_party/starboard/<family-name>/<binary-variant>/

-Each binary-variant directory that you created in step 2 must contain the following files:
+Each binary-variant directory that you created in step 2 must contain the following configuration and build files:

 • atomic_public.h